U.S. Government Information For People Who Want to Leave Afghanistan

 Please find additional SIV resources from State below:

-If you have not yet received Chief of Mission (COM) approval for your SIV application and have questions on how to receive COM approval, please email NVC at AfghanSIVApplication@state.gov.
+If you have not yet received Chief of Mission (COM) approval for your SIV application and have questions on how to receive COM approval, email NVC at AfghanSIVApplication@state.gov.

 If you have received COM approval for your SIV application and have questions regarding the filing of your official Form I-360 petition, please contact the USCIS Nebraska Service Center at email@example.com.